GSD League - Working BranchRules

 N1.
-Handlers must be fully paid up members of the GSDL-WDG before the time of entry and either be a British citizen or have resided and paid taxes in Great Britain for a minimum of three years to be eligible.
+Handlers must be fully paid up members of the GSDL-WDG at least 3 months before the time of entry and either be a British citizen or have resided and paid taxes in Great Britain for a minimum of three years to be eligible.

 N2.
 Only GSDL-WDG members handling pedigree German Shepherd Dogs registered with The Kennel Club and tattooed or micro chipped shall be eligible for a place on the GSDL-WDG’s Universal Sieger Team.

 N3.
 All dogs wishing to participate in the Universal Sieger must fulfil all the entry requirements posted by the hosting country.